 When should my child have their first dental visit?
 It is recommended that a child has the first dental visit sometime during the first 12 months.
 Six months is a great age to start.

 When should I start brushing my child’s teeth?
 As soon as you see the first tooth coming through, brush it!
 They make special toothbrushes for baby’s that are small and idea for cleaning little mouths.
 For ages two and below, use a rice grain sized amount of toothpaste.
-Ages 2-5, use a pea sized amount of toothpaste.
-If you child has no teeth, use a damp washcloth to clean their gums.
+Ages 2-5, use a pea-sized amount of toothpaste.
+If your child has no teeth, use a damp washcloth to clean their gums.
 During bath time is a great time.

 Is it okay for my child to go to bed with a bottle?
 No!
 Sending your child to bed with a bottle of milk or juice might solve one problem, but it creates another.
 The risk for decay increases greatly for children that go to bed with a bottle with a sugary liquid in the bottle.
 Even a watered down juice or milk is still bad and should be avoided at all costs.
 If your child has the habit already, break it as soon as you can.

 My child wants to brush and won’t let me do it?
 Is that ok?
 Maybe.
 Small children do not possess the manual dexterity to brush without help.
 A good rule of thumb: if a child can tie their own shoes, they can brush their teeth on their own.
 Before that, it is unlikely they are doing an effective job.
 Provide assistance to your child during this phase.

 When should my child floss?
 If teeth are touching, they need to be flossed.
 Many small children don’t have the skills to floss their teeth and need help from an adult.
 Some small children have large spaces between their teeth and may not need to floss until they are older.
 Other children have tight, crowded teeth and may need to have their teeth flossed as early as 3 and 4 years old.
 Ask your dentist if it is appropriate to start flossing your child’s teeth.